Looking for the best places to see the Northern Lights? You’ve come to the right post!

 Greta from Greta’s Travels

-If you’re lucky enough to capture the northern lights swirling over the top of the mountains, it will be a night you will never forget.
+If you’re lucky enough to capture the Northern Lights swirling over your head, it’ll be a night you’ll never forget.

 Sophie and Adam from We Dream of Travel